POC vs Prototype vs MVP: A Comparison Guide

 Does it really make sense to spend a lot of money and time on creating a complete product and only then show it to the world and make further conclusions?
 Sadly, it is common that a project isn't well-received, doesn't bring the expected ROI, or simply fails.
 But there are smarter idea validation approaches, safeguarding us from such disappointment.
 You need to "test the waters".

 What are the best practices in this respect?
-As a rule, having a project discovery phase before jumping to software development gives you the chance to conduct thorough market research and learn more about the target audience and competitors.
-You, therefore, make better decisions regarding the choice of the tech stack, UX/UI elements, and other end-product features.
-It allows you to perform tests and get feedback from real users, ensuring that you are creating something worthwhile and not investing in a dead-end.
+As a rule, going through a project discovery phase before jumping to software development gives you the chance to conduct thorough market research and learn more about the target audience and competitors.
+You, therefore, make better decisions regarding wheether it's reasonable to initiate the project in the first place and get a better understanding of how to go on with its creation (e.g., the choice of the tech stack, UX/UI elements, and other end-product features).
+This preparatory work allows you to perform tests and get feedback from real users, ensuring that you are creating something worthwhile and not investing in a dead-end.

 How exactly does this happen?
 Well, there are several ways to prove the project's viability before proceeding to full-scale software development.
-On this page, we go over these poplar startup terms, describing what is proof of concept, a prototype, and a minimum viable product.
-We explain how an MVP vs prototype vs POC differ from one another, and the benefits and use cases of these strategies.
+On this page, we go over these popular startup terms, describing what is proof of concept, a prototype, and a minimum viable product.
+We'll also explain how an MVP vs prototype vs POC differ from one another, and the benefits and use cases of these strategies.

 What Is Proof of Concept?